ccomrade/c1-launcher/README.md

 For Crysis Wars take a look [here](https://crysiswarsmp.com) or [here](https://cryserv.de).

-### How can I run Crysis in DX9 mode instead of the default DX10 mode?

-Just launch the game with `-dx9` command line parameter.

-### Is it possible to disable automatic skipping of startup video ads?

-Yes, launch the game with `-splash` command line parameter.

 ### Does Crysis support screen resolutions higher than 1080p?

 Yes, it does.
 There is a scrollbar in the resolution list.